tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

 Quality of Life Dashboard
 =================

 A joint project between the City of Charlotte, Mecklenburg County, and UNCC.
+Currently in beta testing, the site is scheduled for launch on January 8, 2013.

 Features include:
 + Interactive map with hover information about features and on-the-fly choropleth maps.
 + Fully responsive design - scales from a desktop to a phone.
 + Customizable PDF reports.